Axlefublr/axlefublr.github.io/content/mouse-mode/index.md

 Turns out this is so engrained in me, that replicating it in my mouse mode works really well.

 Mouse mode's speed is not constant: it starts out somewhat slow, and increases up to its maximum within 200ms. \
 Thanks to this, when I make a big movement, my speed is fantasic!
-Then when I need to get a bit preciser, I can tap the movement keys some amount of times to make use of the slower speed, to get my cursor where I wan't without *needing* to enter the slow mode.
+Then when I need to get a bit preciser, I can tap the movement keys some amount of times to make use of the slower speed, to get my cursor where I want without *needing* to enter the slow mode.

 I still do have and do use slow mode quite often, mind you; it's just that I don't need it for *most* movements.

-The time window where the speed increases is so small on purpose: it should mostly be to make taps viable; otherwise I don't want most of my movement to be a slog.
+The time window where the speed increases is so small on purpose: it should mostly be to make taps viable; otherwise I want most of my movement to **not** be a slog.

 Another thing I often noticed with moving the mouse from keyboard, is that it's very *jagged*. \
 You can actively see the cursor *jumping*, rather than moving, and it feels very wack!